aftoncodes/Pyth-OS/README.md

 ~~When exiting Powershell, type 'exit' twice, this is due to an error that I can't seem to fix~~ (Issue fixed in latest release)

-If you want to download Pyth-OS without DOOM, to save space or whatever, download Pyth-OS-noDOOM.zip from releases instead of Pyth-OS.zip
+If you want to download Pyth-OS without DOOM, to save space or whatever, download `Pyth-OS-noDOOM-x.x.zip` from releases instead of `Pyth-OS-x.x.zip`

 Thanks for using Pyth-OS, if you liked Pyth-OS please leave a star or follow my GitHub!
 Discord DMs are also open, friend me at William_Afton#2643 for any questions.